Megafunk/MassSample/README.md

 MoveEntitiesQuery.AddTagRequirement<FStopTag>(EMassFragmentPresence::None);
 ```

-Non-tag fragments can be filtered by presence like tags with an additional `EMassFragmentPresence` parameter.
+Fragments can be filtered by presence like tags with an additional `EMassFragmentPresence` parameter.
 It is EMassFragmentPresence::All by default.
 ```c++
 //Don't include entities with a HitLocation fragment!
 MoveEntitiesQuery.AddRequirement<FHitLocationFragment>(EMassFragmentAccess::ReadOnly,EMassFragmentPresence::None);